wp-plugins/multisite-language-switcher/readme.txt

 Contributors: realloc
 Donate link: http://www.greenpeace.org/international/
-Tags: multilingual, multisite, language, switcher, international, localization, i18n Requires at least: 3.0
+Tags: multilingual, multisite, language, switcher, international, localization, i18n Requires at least: 3.2
 Tested up to:  3.3
-Stable tag: 0.9.1
+Stable tag: 0.9.2

-A simple but powerful plugin that will help you to manage the relations of posts/pages/categories/... in your multisite-multilingual-installation.
+A simple but powerful plugin that will help you to manage the relations of your contents in a multilingual multisite-installation.

 == Description ==

-A simple but powerful plugin that will help you to manage the relations of posts, pages, categories and tags in your multisite-multilingual-installation.
+A simple but powerful plugin that will help you to manage the relations of posts, pages, custom post types, categories, tags and custom taxonomies in your multilingual multisite-installation.

 The plugin is using the flag-icons from [FamFamFam](http://famfamfam.com).
 Thanks to Mark James for his great work.